wattahay/cli-game-scripts/README.md

 Move blocks around to squash the enemy pawns.
 Get points.
 Clear the level to progress.

 There is a large point penalty, and a level panalty, for losing 5 lives.

-The game has no breaks or saves (yet).
-You can press pause wit 'p'.
-You have a brief, passing chance to press 'tab' for settings changes before/after each level.

 * **Beasts** are red 'H's
 	* Beasts can be crushed using regular green blocks